 Tesla do not offer a towing option for the Model S, or offer a tow hook or tow hitch.
-Tesla did not even submit the car for "type approved" for towing and therefore it is generally considered against law to do so.
-There are however some after market products that can be fitted that either allow equipment such as bike racks that require a tow hook/tow hitch to be fitted, or offer a full blown tow hook/tow hitch that they claim to have had approved by the local authorities.
+Tesla did not even submit the car for "type approval" for towing and therefore it is generally considered against law to do so.
+There are however some after market products that can be fitted that either allow equipment such as bike racks that require a tow hook/tow hitch to be fitted, or offer a full blown tow hook/tow hitch that they claim to have had approved by the local authorities or can be used on private land.

 Carrying a bike rack using a tow hook is an increasingly common activity and the tow hook is no more than a suitable mounting point for the rack in much the same way as roof boxes can be fitted to cars for extra storage.